DataBassGit/AgentForge/docs/Guides/InstallationGuide.md

 python -m agentforge.init_agentforge
 ```

-This command creates a new `.agentforge` folder in your project with sub-folders containing YAML files:
+This command creates a new `.agentforge` folder in your project with sub-folders containing **YAML** files:

 ```
 your_project/
   .agentforge/
     actions/
-    agents/
     personas/
+    prompts/
     settings/
     tools/
 ```